DANB · United States

 06 — Exam-day notes

-Sixty minutes for a hundred items.
+Sixty minutes for 75 items.

 - Bring two valid IDs (one government-issued photo) plus your DANB confirmation.
 Without both you will not be seated.